mhaack/mh-site/content/posts/2020-01-14-jama-villa/index.md

   setup looks like.
 hero: images/dashboard-teaser.jpg
 ---
-I try to gather and describe our Home Assitant setup here, along with the configuration in GitHub.
+I try to gather and describe our Home Assistant setup here, along with the configuration in GitHub.
 Maybe there is something useful to copy and adapt :-) I already documented our [migration journey](/home-assistant/) from OpenHab to Home Assistant and some details about how to better integrate [Homematic devices](/home-assistant-display/) into HA.

 ## Overview

-Our Home Assistant setup is pretty simple - everything currently runs on a single board [Odroid N2](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram/).
+Our Home Assistant setup is simple - everything currently runs on a single board [Odroid N2](https://www.hardkernel.com/shop/odroid-n2-with-4gbyte-ram/).
 The N2 has only recently replaced the Raspberry Pi 3B.
 Like may Home Assistant beginners we started with Raspberry Pi (it was used for [OpenHab](/home-assistant/) before as well) and were pretty ok with it.
 Until the SD Card broke, that was a good opportunity to move the entire system to the Odroid N2.

 Other main gear we use: